Kazia Pelka: Cosmetics career

 She is the owner of 'Dr. Boo', a cosmetics shop and beauty salon on North Cross Road in Dulwich, London.
 It was awarded 'Gold' status by Clarins in 2015.
 From July 2014, she started writing beauty columns for the magazine Prima.

 Personal life

 Her brother is actor Valentine Pelka.
 They appeared together in the Heartbeat episode Sitting off the Dock of Bay.

 On 24 September 1998, she married Brian Jordan.
-They have one daughter together named Theodora, born in 2000.
+They have one daughter.